caporaso-lab-graveyard/its-reference-otus/README.md

 Acknowledgements
 ----------------

 The creation of these reference sets is the direct result of a Fungal ITS Workshop held on 19–20 October, 2012 in Boulder, Colorado, USA.
 The workshop would not have been possible without the intellectual and financial support of Paula Olsiewski and the [Alfred P. Sloan Foundation](http://www.sloan.org/).
 We thank Jason Stajich, for organizing the meeting, as well as all the workshop participants for their valuable contributions.
-We specially acknowledge Scott Bates, Greg Caporaso, Noah Fierer, Rob Knight, Jonathan Leff, Daniel McDonald, Henrik Nilsson, Jai Ram Rideout, and Lee Taylor for their expertise, support, and/or advise in constructing the reference sets.
+We specially acknowledge Scott Bates, Greg Caporaso, Noah Fierer, Rob Knight, Jonathan Leff, Daniel McDonald, Henrik Nilsson, Jai Ram Rideout, and Lee Taylor for their expertise, support, and/or advice in constructing the reference sets.

 Questions about these data should be directed to the [Qiime Forum](http://forum.qiime.org).